thingsboard/thingsboard.github.io/docs/samples/raspberry/gpio-android-things.md

 ## Introduction
 {% include templates/what-is-thingsboard.md %}

 This sample application will allow you to control GPIO of your Raspberry Pi device using Thingsboard RPC widgets.
-We will observe GPIO control using Leds connected to the pins.
+We will observe GPIO control using LEDs connected to the pins.
 The purpose of this application is to demonstrate Thingsboard [RPC capabilities](/docs/user-guide/rpc/).

 Raspberry Pi will use simple [Android Things](https://developer.android.com/things/index.html) application that will connect to Thingsboard server via [MQTT](https://en.wikipedia.org/wiki/MQTT) and listen to RPC commands.